Laurel Oaks Policies and Information

 All students are required to have their school ID and present it to any staff member upon request.
 School IDs are required throughout the school day (Cafeteria, Cybrary, IT Help Desk, and Placement).
 Replacement IDs are available in the Cybrary.

 Tobacco is not permitted on school grounds or during a school event.
 This includes but is not limited to cigarettes, dip, snuff, electronic smoking devices, vapor pens, etc.

 DRESS/ UNIFORM CODE:

 Students must follow the uniform guidelines for their lab.
 Professional dress outside of lab is also a Laurel Oaks expectation.
 Instructors may have more specific expectations in class.

-· Undergarments cannot be exposed.
-All clothing must be in good repair with no excessive rips or holes.
+- All clothing must be in good taste, clean and in good condition with no excessive rips or tears.

 Pocket knives are considered weapons and should not be brought to school.
 Any knife or “knife-like” objects used in lab must remain in lab.

 Are not professional in any school or work setting.

 - Students must obtain and display a parking pass in their vehicle at all times.